square/square-java-sdk/doc/api/invoices.md

 # Delete Invoice

 Deletes the specified invoice.
-When an invoice is deleted, the associated Order status changes to CANCELED.
+When an invoice is deleted, the associated order status changes to CANCELED.
 You can only delete a draft invoice (you cannot delete a published invoice, including one that is scheduled for processing).

 ```java